arvindmvepa/al-seg/README.md

 ## Usage

-1. Our code has been tested with Python 3.8 on Ubuntu 16.04.
-Make sure `conda` or `virtualenv` is installed and create a virtual environment and install  the libraries in `wsl4mis_requirements.txt`
+Our code has been tested with Python 3.8 on Ubuntu 16.04 with a Tesla V100 GPU with CUDA 11.2.

+1. Make sure `conda` or `virtualenv` is installed and create a virtual environment and install the libraries in `wsl4mis_requirements.txt`
 ```
 pip install -r wsl4mis_requirements.txt
 ```